johnnymcneil/johnnymcneil.github.io/README.md

 # wtf is johnnymcneil.github.io?
-This single page personal website is a design playground, for the most part.
-I occassionally update it to reflect whatever aesthetic I'm interested in, and I plan to eventually release as a fully functioning blog.
-I'm not rushing it though.
+This single webpage is a landing site for people looking me up.
+I don't know how often people are doing that, but that is its purpose.
+An online business card, you could say.